 Cliff’s Homemade Ice Cream

 Cliff’s offers many delicious scoops of homemade ice cream.
-I tried the Maple Bourbon Chocolate and it was so delish.
+I tried the Maple Bourbon Chocolate, and it was so creamy and delicious.
 I loved every bite of it.

 Location: 1475 US Highway 46, Ledgewood, NJ 07852

-I went back to the Succasunna area following the “Year of the Meatball Sub and Giant Cookie” to visit with my cousin.
+I went back to the Succasunna area following the “Year of the Meatball Sub and Giant Cookie”, to visit with my cousin.
 Guess where we went to again?
-Yes, Giancarlos Bakery for Round 2.
+Yes, Giancarlos Bakery for Round two.
 This time we brought my Auntie who lives in Georgia, who was visiting as well.